bk138/droidVNC-NG/README.md

 however, work around this by installing [adb](https://developer.android.com/studio/command-line/adb) (or simply Android Studio) on a PC, connecting the device running droidVNC-NG to that PC and running `adb shell cmd appops set net.christianbeier.droidvnc_ng PROJECT_MEDIA allow` once.

+If you are using droidVNC-NG on [Android-x86](https://www.android-x86.org), it might be the case that screen recording does not work at all and you only see a black screen in a connected VNC viewer.